 - 1. Design a fence or wall so that it is compatible with the associated structure in design and materials. - 2.
-Fences shall be no more than 4' in height in the front yard setback elevation and no more than 6' on side and rear elevations. - 3.
-The following materials are not permitted for fences or walls in the front or secondary front yard: chain link; concrete block unless painted, stuccoed or veneered in brick; artificial siding material (ex.
-T-111, corrugated metal).
+Fences shall be no more than 4' in height in the front yard setback elevation and no more than 6' on side and rear elevations (more details provided at the end of the document in Section 9). - 3.
+The following materials are not permitted for fences or walls in the front or secondary front yard: chain link; vinyl; concrete block unless painted, stuccoed or veneered in brick; artificial siding material (ex.
+T-111, corrugated metal). - 4.
+Driveways 10' wide for the first 25' in length. - 5.
+Parking must be placed in a location that has a minimal visual impact on the primary structure. - Secondary Front Yard